farrows76/parsley/README.md

   curl -i -X POST -H "Content-Type:application/json" http://parsley.us-west-2.elasticbeanstalk.com/upload -d '{"url": "https://gist.githubusercontent.com/fcastellanos/86f02c83a5be6c7a30be390d63057d7d/raw/b25c562a6823a26a700a7ea08004c456ad8e2184/output" }'
 ```

+Feel free to try some of the other endpoints before adding data to see how they work as well.

 ## Making Requests

 There are four endpoints that can be used to interact with the API. http://parsley.us-west-2.elasticbeanstalk.com